amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 The `ReceiveReminderAsync` method is called when a reminder is fired.
-It takes 4 arguments:
+It takes four arguments:

 1. The name of the reminder.
 1. The user state provided during registration.